YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 JOURNAL
 ++++++++++

 Analyzes, extracts, reports, and recovers data using journal files.
-For a description of the JOURNAL command, refer to `Chapter 6: “YottaDB Journaling” <./ydbjournal.html>`__.
+For a description of the JOURNAL command, refer to `Chapter 6: "YottaDB Journaling" <./ydbjournal.html>`__.

 +++++++
 LOAD